 Wake-on-lan is a Windows default feature that basically allows a computer to be turned on by a network message.

 This awakening message will be sent from a program that is running on another computer, laptop, tablet or desktop, which is located on the same local area network.

 Also, learn how to prevent Windows 10 from automatically rebooting after updates or how to emergency restart Windows 10.

-Wake on LAN can be easily and safely used on any Windows 8 and Windows 8.1 based devices, though in rare cases you might notice that you can’t use this protocol.
+Wake on LAN can be easily and safely used on any Windows 10 based devices, though in rare cases you might notice that you can’t use this protocol.
 If that happens, don’t panic and just try the steps which are being detailed below.

 Wake on LAN is a useful feature that allows you to wake up your PC remotely, but sometimes issues with it can occur.
 This is a big problem and in this article we’re going to cover the following issues:

 - Wake on LAN not working after shutdown, over Internet, after a long sleep – There are various problems with Wake on LAN that can occur and users reported that they are unable to wake their PC over Internet or after a long sleep.

 - ASUS wake on LAN not working – This problem can appear on almost any PC and many ASUS users reported this problem.
 To fix the issue, you need to update your driver or your BIOS.

 - Shutdown wake on LAN Realtek – Many Realtek owners reported this issue with Realtek network adapters.
 In most cases you can fix this problem by updating your drivers or by making few changes in your registry.